chrisdjscott/Atoman/README.md

 which will build all the C extensions in place and also build the documentation.

-Then you can add the `/path/to/CDJSVis` directory to you PYTHONPATH and PATH and run CDJSVis.py.
+Then you can add the `/path/to/CDJSVis` directory to you PYTHONPATH and PATH and run CDJSVis.py from anywhere.

 ## Running the tests